What is Ripple

 The people behind Ripple insist that they provide faster transaction times than Bitcoin, because there is no waiting on block confirmation and transactions transmit through their network very rapidly.

 - Both are open source – not owned by any one company or any individual

 - Transactions for both can be anonymous and free on the internet

-Bitcoin wants to change what we are paying with; Ripple wants to change how we are paying.
+Bitcoin wants to change WHAT we are pay with; Ripple wants to change HOW we are pay.

 When trading with AvaTrade you are trading on the price changes of the digital coin, and not physically purchasing it.